szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 1. This is a batch IJM script.
 2. The demo image contains two channels: SH-SY5Y cells (green) and DAPI (blue).
 3. The script begins by splitting the channels and renaming them accordingly.
+3.1.
+Neurite Measurement
-4. Then creating neuron mask by using the RenyiEntropy[3] thresholding method.
+  	Then creating neuron mask by using the RenyiEntropy[3] thresholding method.
-5. The neuron mask is duplicated, and local thickness is applied to approximate the soma mask.
+  a.
+The neuron mask is duplicated, and local thickness is applied to approximate the soma mask.
-6. The neuron mask is skeletonized, and the soma mask is subtracted to isolate the neurites.
+  b.
+The neuron mask is skeletonized, and the soma mask is subtracted to isolate the neurites.
-7. The total length of the neurites is measured.
+  c.
+The total length of the neurites is measured.
+3.2 Cell Count
-8. Otsu[4] thresholding is applied to the DAPI channel, and the result is converted to a mask.
+  a.
+Otsu[4] thresholding is applied to the DAPI channel, and the result is converted to a mask.
-9. The DAPI mask is multiplied with the normalized neuron mask to identify DAPI-positive regions.
+  b.
+The DAPI mask is multiplied with the normalized neuron mask to romeve non-neuron cells. c.The individual nucleus is identified by StarDist[5].
-10. Segmentation of the DAPI-positive regions is performed using StarDist[5].
-11. The total cell count is determined, and the average neurite area per cell is calculated.
+4. The total cell number is counted, and the average neurite area per cell is calculated.
-12. All measurements are saved in a batch table.
+5. All measurements are saved in a collection table.
-13. A composite image is generated to visualize the results: raw neurons in white, segmented DAPI in the glasbey on dark channel, and neurites in red.
+6. A composite image is generated to visualize the results: raw neurons in white, segmented nucleus in the glasbey on dark channel, and neurites in red.
-14. Both the composite image and batch table are saved in the same output file.
+7. Both the composite image and measurement result are saved in the same output file.

 # Instruction
 1. Place the image in the same directory for batch analysis.
 Also, create a null file to serve as the output file.